jhunkeler/stsci.sphere/doc/source/user.rst

-While any (*x*, *y*, *z*) triple represents a vector and therefore a location on the sky sphere, a distinction must be made between normalized coordinates fall exactly on the unit sphere, and unnormalized coordinates which do not.
+While any (*x*, *y*, *z*) triple represents a vector and therefore a location on the sky sphere, a distinction must be made between normalized coordinates that fall exactly on the unit sphere, and unnormalized coordinates which do not.
 A normalized coordinate is defined as a vector whose length is 1, i.e.: